gfrison/rewards/README.md

 Rewards
 =========

-This is the demo application available at: https://github.com/gfrison/rewards
+This is a SOA (Service Oriented Architecture) example application.

+The requirement's specifications are defined in the [Scenario](https://github.com/gfrison/rewards/wiki).

-It leverages on:
+The project leverages on:

 * Groovy